 Bananas, eggs, maple syrup, whey protein powder, oat flour, maple syrup, salt, applesauce, cinnamon, baking soda, vanilla, baking powder.

 • Ripe bananas: The riper the banana, the sweeter it is.
-Overripe bananas are the best for this no sugar recipe.
+Overripe bananas are the best for this banana bread recipe.
 Choose ones that are yellow with many brown spots or patches.
 Ripe frozen bananas will work as well.

-• Eggs: Add moisture, fluffy texture and bind the ingredients.
+• Eggs: They add moisture, fluffy texture and bind the ingredients.
+You may try flax eggs or chia eggs.

 • Baking staples: Pure vanilla extract, cinnamon, baking powder, baking soda, and salt enhance flavors and help protein banana bread rise.

-• Oat flour: Adds to the fluffy, chewy texture.
+• Oat flour: A gluten-free flour that adds to the fluffy, chewy texture.
 You can use store-bought oat flour or follow this easy tutorial on how to make oat flour.

 How to Make Protein Banana Bread

-Start by preheating your oven to 350 F and line a 9×5 loaf pan with parchment paper.
+Start by preheating your oven to 350 F, line a 9×5 loaf pan with parchment paper and spray with cooking spray.

 Step by step process how to make protein banana bread from scratch.

-• Add wet ingredients and baking staples: Peel bananas, add them to a large bowl and mash until smooth.
-Add in eggs, applesauce, maple syrup, vanilla extract, cinnamon, baking powder, baking soda, salt and whisk until dry ingredients are not visible.
+1. Mix wet ingredients: In a large bowl, mash bananas with a fork.
+Add eggs, applesauce, maple syrup, vanilla, cinnamon, baking powder, baking soda, salt and whisk until smooth.

-• Bake: Carefully pour batter into the prepared pan and place in the oven.
-To see if bread is ready, insert a toothpick at the center and it should come out clean.
-I baked mine for about an hour.
+3. Bake: Pour batter into greased loaf pan and bake for 60-65 minutes.
+To see if banana bread is ready, insert a toothpick in the center and it should come out clean.
+If it starts to brown too soon, tent it with foil.

 Tips for Best Results

-• Do not overbake the bread: The total bake time may vary depending on your oven.
-Always test with a toothpick and remove quick bread from the oven as soon as the toothpick comes out clean.
+• Do not overbake: The total bake time may vary depending on your oven.
+All ovens vary.
 Over baking results in dry bread.

-• To make into muffins: Use this protein powder banana bread recipe, fill your muffin pan and bake for 20-22 minutes.
-I think you’ll also like my banana protein muffins recipe.
+• To make into muffins: Fill your muffin pan and bake for 20-22 minutes.
+I think you’ll also like my banana protein muffins.

 This protein banana bread recipe is delicious as is but there are so many ways to change it up.
 Here are some easy variations to try.

-• Nuts: Add some crunch with walnuts, pecans, hazelnuts, almonds, or even cashews.
+• Nuts: Add some crunch with 1/2 cup walnuts, pecans, hazelnuts, almonds, or even cashews.
 Mix them in with the batter, add them on top, or both!

 • Dried fruit: Cranberries, blueberries, and raisins pair well with banana.
-Stir in 1/2 cup to 3/4 cup just before pouring into the loaf pan.
+Stir in 1/2 cup just before pouring into the loaf pan.

-Store: Once cooled you can store banana bread with protein in an airtight container for up to 3 days.
-It’s best to keep in a cool dry place.
-If you still have leftovers you can refrigerate it for another 3 days.
+Store: Once cooled you can store banana bread in an airtight container for up to 3 days.
+It’s best to keep it in a cool dry place.
+If you still have leftovers you can place them in the fridge for another 2-3 days.

-Freeze: This gluten-free banana bread is great for meal prep!
-After it’s baked and cool, place the loaf in a large Ziploc container, let out as much air as you can and seal.
-Keep in the freezer for up to 3 months and thaw at room temperature before serving.
+Freeze: Bake and cool completely, place the loaf in a large Ziploc container, let out as much air as you can and seal.
+Keep in the freezer for up to 3 months and thaw at room temperature or in refrigerator before serving.

 I recommend freezing protein banana bread unsliced to retain moisture.
 If you prefer to freeze it sliced, adding a piece of parchment paper between each slice makes it easier to grab and go.